Laplack/COVID-19-Data-Analysis/README.md

-# COVID-19-Data-Analysis
+# Add Python project for COVID-19 data analysis
-Python project for analyzing and visualizing COVID-19 data with Pandas, Matplotlib, and Seaborn.
+Includes Python code for data loading, cleaning, analysis, and visualizations using Pandas and Matplotlib.